victorelgersma/blog/_posts/2025-08-13-find-which-process-is-listening-on-port-4000.md

 ---
+title: Find which process is listening on PORT 4000
 tags: [unix]
 ---
-# Find which process is listening on PORT 4000

 Use the following: